Professional Mental Health Counseling Mission and Program Objectives

 We emphasize the client-counselor relationship, creative and experiential modalities, and a thorough understanding of mental health issues across the lifespan.
 The curriculum reflects multiple theoretical perspectives with guidance to support students in developing their own framework for community and clinical practice.

 Our program creates a transformative environment where students emerge with an understanding of their own social locations and the role of power, privilege and difference within institutional, social, intimate, and therapeutic relationships.
-We have a commitment to social justice which is embodied in four focus options across the curriculum: counseling with LGBTQQI clients, feminist counseling, mind/body/spirit/creativity and community/professional advocacy.
+We have a commitment to social justice which is embodied in six focus options across the curriculum: counseling with LGBT+ clients, feminist counseling, mind/body/spirit/creativity, community/professional advocacy, ecopsychology, and eating disorders.

 Students develop an understanding of a range of counseling theories consistent with a developmental perspective.
 Students develop treatment plans and interventions consistent with their own theoretical orientation, a critical evaluation of the literature, client mental health needs and goals in counseling, diagnosis, and best practices in the profession.

 Students develop therapeutic communications skills, emphasize the client-counselor relationship, and facilitate and manage the counseling process with individuals, families, and groups.

 Students develop a strong awareness of their own values and worldviews, recognize their own competencies and limitations, maintain openness to supervision, and recognize/acknowledge/remediate personal issues that may impact client care.